A NEW LOOK IN LINOCUTS:

 by Warren Criswell

-Pete III, 1999, linocut,
+Pete III, 1999, linocut, image

-image 4 x 2¼ in.
+4 x 2¼ in.

 The basic technique is a variation on the reduction linocut invented by Picasso and his printer Arnera in Vallauris in 1959.
-I've always liked those prints but there are a few odd ones that at first glance don't look like linocuts, and when an artist friend of mine pointed them out to me I knew immediately this was something I could use.
+I've always liked those prints but there are a few odd ones that at first glance don't look like linocuts, and when Sammy Peters pointed them out to me I knew immediately this was something I could use.
 They are black line prints but a long way from Dürer or even Maillol!
 The easy, cursive flow and fineness of the lines show that Picasso cut the line itself with a gouge, rather than cutting away everything but the line as in traditional woodcutting.
-(Some examples at the Metropolitan are Bacchanalia B. 927, Picador, Woman & Horse B. 913, and Embrace I & II, B. 1150 and B. 1151 of the Kramer collection.)
+(Some examples at the Metropolitan are Bacchanalia B. 927, Woman & Horse B. 913, and Embrace I & II, B. 1150 and B. 1151 of the Kramer collection.)

 It was a simple and elegant time-saving trick: Print a solid black ground first, then cut your design with a gouge and print it over the black in white ink--or some other color, as long as it's pale and opaque.
 The cut lines show through as black.
 Though these are called "reduction prints" in the literature, meaning that only one block was used, I don't believe they really are.
 In any case there would be no point in using the same block for both colors, since only one of them was cut.
 If two blocks were used, then it turns out that Picasso missed a good bet.

 By that I mean: highlights can be cut into the black ground block, as in my Double Indemnity, Moths, Makeup and others.
 That was the second thing I discovered.
 The first was that I could "draw" into the linoleum with a drypoint needle instead of cutting with a gouge or knife.
 Black Stockings V was my first attempt.
-I began cutting the image with a gouge but after a few lines, on a whim, I picked up a diamond tipped drypoint needle that happened to be lying there on my work table and gave it a try.
-I never picked up the gouge again!--although I've found since that a burin works well for bolder lines.
+I began cutting the image with a gouge but after a few lines, on a whim, I picked up a diamond-tipped drypoint needle that happened to be lying there on my work table and gave it a try.
+I never picked up the gouge again!--although I've found since that an engraver's burin works well for bolder lines.

 It turned out that the diamond point was important.
 A regular steel Whistler's needle won't cut it--it hangs up in the lino.
 But the diamond point sails right through, plowing up a burr like a drypoint.
 I remove the burr with steel wool.
+(I discovered later that a carbide tip works equally well and is a lot cheaper.)

 CLICK IMAGES FOR ENLARGEDVIEWS

-Rachel Stealing the Gods, 2000, linocut, image 7 x 5,
+Rachel Stealing the Gods, 2000, linocut, image 7 x 5, sheet 10 x 8¼ inches

-Moths, 1999, linocut,
+Moths, 1999, linocut, image

-image 7 x 5 inches
+7 x 5 inches

 Pete III (above) and Moths were printed in orange (cad. red light + cad. yellow gold) over black.
 The orange over the uncut portions of the black ground produces the warm greenish tones.